Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Daedroth](http://www.fullrest.ru/files/connarysbaddaedroth/files)

 3. And now for other replacers
-* [Correct UV Mudcrabs](http://www.nexusmods.com/morrowind/mods/42130/?) - Not a retexture, but it'll make them look better.
+* [Correct UV Mudcrabs](http://www.nexusmods.com/morrowind/mods/42130/?) - Not strictly a retexture, but does improve visuals.
+I chose the "regular" option rather than smoothed.
+No screenshots exist to compare the two, but you can test this easily yourself by installing it twice (once for each option) and test enabling/disabling them in-game to see what looks better.
+[TODO]
 * [Guars Aendemika](http://www.nexusmods.com/morrowind/mods/42521/?)
 * [Kagouti Aendemika](http://www.nexusmods.com/morrowind/mods/42523/?)
 * [Alit Aendemika](http://www.nexusmods.com/morrowind/mods/42520/?)
 * [Ash Vampire Reworked](http://www.nexusmods.com/morrowind/mods/43633/?)
 * [Cliffracer Replacer](http://www.nexusmods.com/morrowind/mods/43925/?)
 * [Nix-Hound Replacer](http://www.nexusmods.com/morrowind/mods/43620/?)
 * [Scamp Replacer](http://www.nexusmods.com/morrowind/mods/44314/?) - You (probably) don't need the PBR files, it's still a bleeding edge new feature in MGE XE.
 Get the Creeper replacer if you want.
+If you do, make sure to mark the german version of the ESP as "optional" instead of "available" in MO2, since it'll be automatically activated.
 * [Luminous Atronachs](http://www.nexusmods.com/morrowind/mods/42613/?)
 * [Vurt's Silt Strider Retexture](http://www.nexusmods.com/morrowind/mods/30696/?) - Don't use skin_01 and skin_03, we have fixed versions of those.
 * [Netch Bump mapped](http://www.nexusmods.com/morrowind/mods/42851/?) - Get the main file and the optional file.
 * [HiRes Scrib](http://www.nexusmods.com/morrowind/mods/43352/?) - I use the bright version.
 * [Unique Winged Twilights](http://download.fliggerty.com/download--743) - The .esp is unnecessary if you just want a replacer.
 * [BB Dwarven Spectre](http://www.nexusmods.com/morrowind/mods/29671/?)
-* [Better Almalexia](http://www.nexusmods.com/morrowind/mods/23388/?) - Either disable mask_glow after installing.
+* [Better Almalexia](http://www.nexusmods.com/morrowind/mods/23388/?) - Comes with alternate pupil textures if you want.
+(You'll need to unpack/repack to add them).
+Also comes with a splash screen (Splash_almalexia.tga) you may want to disable if you feel it clashes with the existing splash screen replacers.
 * [Azura Replacer](http://mw.modhistory.com/download-45-6053)
 * [Vivec God Replacement Creature Edition](http://mw.modhistory.com/download-26-10946) - Feel free to look through the extras folder at your options.
 * [Voiced Vivec and Yakety Yagrum](http://www.nexusmods.com/morrowind/mods/40994/?) - Not really a replacer, but it does involve 'creatures'.